On the Integration of Course of Action Playbooks into Shareable Cyber Threat Intelligence: Introduction

-In support of programmatically collecting, organizing, managing, utilizing, and sharing course of action playbooks, this paper introduces a standard metadata template for integrating course of action playbooks into cyber-threat-intelligence-focused knowledge representation and knowledge management systems.
+In support of programmatically managing and sharing course of action playbooks, this paper introduces a standard metadata template to assist their integration into cyber-threat-intelligence-focused knowledge representation and knowledge management systems.
 We demonstrate the feasibility and the benefits derived from our standard templating approach by providing two use-case implementations.
-We show how CACAO security playbooks are integrated, managed, and shared using the MISP threat intelligence knowledge management, analysis, and sharing platform \cite{misp_paper_acm}\cite{misp_website} and a cyber threat intelligence ontology known as the Threat Actor Context ontology (TAC ontology) \cite{tac_tc}\cite{tac_onto_github}.
+We show how security playbooks, such as CACAO, are integrated, managed, and shared using the MISP threat intelligence knowledge management, analysis, and sharing platform \cite{misp_paper_acm}\cite{misp_website} and a cyber threat intelligence ontology known as the Threat Actor Context ontology (TAC ontology) \cite{tac_tc}\cite{tac_onto_github}.

 The rest of the paper is organized in the following way.
 Section \ref{sec:cacao-security-playbooks} introduces the CACAO security playbook standard.
 Section \ref{wrapper_schema} presents our proposed metadata template, which functions as a contextual integration layer between security playbooks and knowledge management systems.
 Sections \ref{sec:use-case-1} and \ref{sec:use-case-2} provide an overview of the MISP threat intelligence platform and the TAC ontology and discuss how our metadata template was utilized to introduce functionality for collecting, organizing, managing, and sharing security playbooks.
 Section \ref{sec:conclusion} concludes the paper.